 Here is how we got on:

 As you can see we had great fun doing this.
 Having done this for the first time in the video we have learnt from this as mummy used quick drying nail varnish as that was what she had.
-Next time we plan to use normal nail varnish and see the difference.
+Next time we used normal nail varnish and this seemed to work better.

 As you will see from the video we changed the way the masking tape was applied to the fingers as this was far easier and meant the tape stuck better and cover more of the skin.